Staff cost of agreeing an extra Bank Holiday to mark Queen's Platinum Jubilee is estimated at £644,695

 Following the UK Government announcement the Scottish Government has

-confirmed the same arrangement for Scotland – with each council invited to take a view on what stance to take.
+confirmed the same arrangement for Scotland – with each council invited to take a view on what stance to take for their workers.

 CoSLA, the Convention of Local Authorities, has not issued specific guidance to local authorities, leaving the decision at the discretion of each council.